September 5, 2016

 Following the fallout from Brexit, our clients across the Caribbean and Channel Islands continue to attract top city associates and expect to further increase head count this year in order to maintain their leading market positions.

-If you would like to discuss the market further, please get in touch at firstname.lastname@example.org or on 02070020143Posted almost 4 years ago
+If you would like to discuss the market further, please get in touch at firstname.lastname@example.org or on 02070020143Posted about 4 years ago